 Principle 4: Businesses should respect the interests of and be responsive to all its stakeholders.
+Essential Indicators

-1. Describe the processes for identifying key stakeholder groups of the entity.
+1. Describe the processes for identifying key stakeholder groups of the entity. that align with stakeholder interests across various operations of the business.